 The letters "WP" or "WF" are recorded to indicate pass or failure in those instances in which a student withdraws from a course before completion and is either passing or failing, respectively.
-The letter grade of "W" will be recorded when a student withdraws from a course before there has been evaluation of the student to determine whether he/she is passing or failing.
+The letter grade of "W" will be recorded when a student withdraws from a course before an evaluation has been conducted to determine whether they are passing or failing.
 If withdrawal occurs before the midpoint of a course, the grade for the dropped course is recorded as a 'W' on the official transcript.
-If withdrawal occurs after the midpoint, but before the course is 70% completed, the grade for the dropped course is recorded as either 'WP' (withdrawn passing) or 'WF' (withdrawn failing) depending on the student's grade point average in the course at the time of withdrawal.
-Once a course is \geq 70% completed, a withdrawal is not permitted except under extenuating circumstances.
+If withdrawal occurs after the midpoint, but before the course is 70% completed, the grade for the dropped course is recorded as either 'WP' (withdrawn passing) or 'WF' (withdrawn failing), depending on the student's grade point average in the course at the time of withdrawal.
+Once a course is more than 70% complete, a withdrawal is not permitted except under extenuating circumstances.
 Any student who fails to complete the course will receive zero(s) for any uncompleted assignments and tests, and the final course grade will incorporate those zero(s) into the grade calculation.